xueke-li/climate-data-analysis/README.md

 * Identify areas where we could further utilize and/or develop tools within the group.

 # References:
-* Python Tutorials for Atmospheric and Geophysical Sciences, https://sage.nelson.wisc.edu/data-and-models/python-tutorials/
+Python Tutorials for Atmospheric and Geophysical Sciences, https://sage.nelson.wisc.edu/data-and-models/python-tutorials/

 `Lab1_Introduction to Python.ipynb`
-&#8594 define basic Python language structure and data types &#8594 understand simple code examples
+&nbsp; define basic Python language structure and data types &nbsp; understand simple code examples
-&#8594 operate a notebook and write your own code
+&nbsp; operate a notebook and write your own code